kpilszak/portfolio-12/README.md

 * [Sources](#sources)

 ## General info
-This project is a portfolio project.
+This project is a portfolio.
 The main purpose of this is to show basic info and contact data.

 ## Technologies